 |Language Prerequisite:||None||Language Courses Offered:||Yes|

 The capital and largest city of South Korea with over ten million people, Seoul is one of the world’s largest cities.
-It is also the world’s second largest metropolitan area, the Seoul National Capital Area - which includes the major port city of Incheon and satellite towns in Gyeonggi-do – has almost 23 million inhabitants.
-As a major financial and cultural center, Seoul is considered a global city.
-The city has hosted the 1988 Summer Olympics and the 2002 FIFA World Cup.
+It is also the world’s second largest metropolitan area.
+The Seoul National Capital Area, which includes the major port city of Incheon and satellite towns in Gyeonggi-do, has almost 23 million inhabitants.
+As a major financial and cultural center, Seoul is considered a global city. having hosted both the 1988 Summer Olympics and the 2002 FIFA World Cup.

-Sogang University, located in the capital city of Seoul, was founded by the Society of Jesus in 1960 and remains the only Jesuit higher educational institution in all of Korea.
+Sogang University was founded by the Society of Jesus in 1960 and remains the only Jesuit higher educational institution in all of Korea.
 The University is located in Shinchon, which is considered the “University Town” within Seoul because of the several major prestigious universities located in the area.

 The university is comprised of around 8,000 undergraduate students and around 4,000 postgraduate students, of which 1,350 are from outside of Korea.
 Because of its smaller size in comparison with other Korean universities, Sogang provides a family-like atmosphere for international students, offering activities and programs for study abroad students that allow them to interact with the students of Sogang.

-in 2008, Sogang is ranked 1st in Korea (among the four-year universities without medical school).
+in 2008, Sogang was ranked 1st in Korea (among the four-year universities without medical school).
 In October 2009, Sogang earned an accreditation of the Association to Advance Collegiate Schools of Business (AACSB) in business.

 There is a one-day orientation on the first day of school, or the day prior, which includes a welcome lunch, campus tour, meeting with student ambassadors and meeting with the Office of International Affairs staff.
 MU students will apply for the "Buddy Program" and be assigned a local student to help them get settled during your first days in Seoul.
 Sogang students and organizations coordinate many introductory social events during the first weeks in Seoul which are advertised around campus and allow Marquette students to connect with Korean students and other international students, There will also be an orientation at Marquette prior to departure.